fastforwardlabs/blog_deprecated/_posts/2017-03-09-fairml-auditing-black-box-predictive-models.md

 models](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm)
 to quantify how COMPAS risk scores depend on race and other factors.
-Regressions allow one to use the magnitude and sign of the coefficient estimate obtained as a measure of an algorithm's dependence on particular attributes.
-However, residual effects might still not be accounted for if the attributes used in the regression are co-linear.
+Regressions allow one to use the magnitude and sign of the coefficient estimate obtained as a measure of an model's dependence on particular attributes.
+However, indirect effects might still not be accounted for if the attributes used in the regression are co-linear.

 The variance inflation factor (VIF) allows us to quantify multicollinearity before running a regression.
-Despite low VIF scores, a variable contained in other attributes used in the regression can still have indirect effects.
-Consequently, we need a way to properly account for the issue of **multicollinearity** and indirect effects for black-box models.
+Despite low VIF scores, a variable correlated with other attributes -even midly- used in the regression can still have indirect effects.
+Consequently, we need a way to properly account for the issue of **multicollinearity** and **indirect effects** for black-box models.
 FairML provides this capability.

 ## Audit of a Proxy Model

 While used for public sentencing, Northpointe's COMPAS risk assessment algorithm is proprietary, so ProPublica was not able to directly examine its model.
 Instead, ProPublica manually collected data on the COMPAS risk scores for thousands of cases in Broward, County FL.
-Using this data, they built regression models that measure the relationship between race and risk scores COMPAS produces.
+Using this data, they built regression models that measure the relationship between race and the risk scores COMPAS produces.

 For our audit, we used a proxy model.
 We built a logistic regression proxy model using the attributes collected by ProPublica